leantechnologies/link-sdk-react-native/Readme.md

 ### JDK version issues on Android

 You may get gradle errors if you have a different JDK on the development system compared to the local JDK delivered with the Android SDK.
-The solution is to set set JAVA_HOME in gradlew or gradlew.bat to point to the SDK JDK path.
+The solution is to set JAVA_HOME in gradlew or gradlew.bat to point to the SDK JDK path.
 On Windows:

 ```
 SET JAVA_HOME="\Program Files\Android\Android Studio\jre"